 Featured Quote - "The oral once a month prevention methods are good, but they're only good if you give it every single month and most of us are human, not superhuman."

-Heartworms are parasites that can grow to be 1 foot long and live inside an animal's heart, arteries, and lungs.
-They can cause heart failure, lung disease, and other organ damage.
+Heartworms are parasites that can grow to be one foot long and live inside the heart, arteries, and lungs.
 While heartworms find dogs to be the more hospitable host, they can also live inside cats, mainly during the younger stages of the heartworm life cycle.
-Most heartworms in cats do not survive into adulthood, and infected cats typically have fewer than 6 worms.
-However, even 1 or 2 immature worms can make a cat very sick.
+Most heartworms in cats do not survive into adulthood, and infected cats typically have fewer than six worms.
+However, even one or two immature worms can make a cat very sick.

-The key to heartworm infection is the mosquito.
-Heartworm larvae in an infected animal—another cat, dog, coyote, ferret, or other mammal—circulate through the bloodstream.
+The culprit in heartworm spread and infection is the mosquito.
+Heartworm larvae in an infected cat circulate through the bloodstream.
 A mosquito bites an infected animal and ingests its blood, along with the heartworm larvae.
-The mosquito then bites a pet cat, and the larvae make their way into the cat's bloodstream through the wound.
+The mosquito then bites a healthy cat, and the larvae make their way into the cat's bloodstream through the wound.

 Symptoms of cat heartworm disease are much like symptoms of other illnesses, or cats may show no symptoms at all before they collapse and die from heartworm infection.
 If symptoms do appear, coughing and rapid breathing are common.
 Cats may also suffer loss of appetite, weight loss, and vomiting.

 Heartworms can cause severe organ damage that leads to heart failure and lung disease.
 In cats, heartworm disease more often involves the lungs.
 Smaller, immature worms can enter the lungs and cause Heartworm Associated Respiratory Disease, which is severe lung damage.